andrew/ultimate-awesome/README.md

 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
 - [awesome-automl](https://github.com/ChanChiChoi/awesome-automl) - Collecting related resources of automated machine learning here.
 - [awesome-byo](https://github.com/cristianoliveira/awesome-byo) - A curated list of open content for "building your own sth". 🛠.
+- [awesome-proxy](https://github.com/dariubs/awesome-proxy) - A collaborative list of awesome proxy servers and resources.
+Feel free to contribute!.
 - [awesome-coding-assistants](https://github.com/dremeika/awesome-coding-assistants) - Awesome curated list of coding assistants and related resources.
 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.
 - [awesome-llm-devops](https://github.com/flavienbwk/awesome-llm-devops) - A list of DevOps features enabled by awesome LLM software.